 The Board of Trustees of Ball State University is empowered by the Indiana General Assembly to manage, control, and operate the institution and to promulgate rules and regulations to carry out its responsibilities.
 The Indiana statutes provide that the Board of Trustees may delegate this authority to its officers, faculty, employees, and others.
 The statutory authority conferred upon the Board of Trustees includes the specific authority under Indiana Code 21-39-2 to regulate the conduct of students and others as follows:

 2.4 Application--These policies and procedures, as from time to time amended, shall apply to all undergraduate and graduate students of Ball State University and shall be deemed a part of the terms and conditions of admission and enrollment of all students.
 These policies and procedures shall apply to a student's conduct even if the student withdraws from the University while a disciplinary matter is pending.
 These policies and procedures, and any amendments hereto, shall take effect on the date prescribed by the Board of Trustees and shall remain in effect until rescinded or modified by the Board of Trustees.

 2.5 Interpretation--Any question of interpretation or application of the Code of Student Rights and Responsibilities shall be referred to the Vice President for Student Affairs and Dean of Students or his or her designee for final determination.

 2.6 Amendments and Review--Amendments may be proposed by the Ball State Student Government Association, University Senate, administrative staff, or by the Board of Trustees.
 In addition, the Code of Student Rights and Responsibilities shall be reviewed at least every two years under the direction of the Director of Student Rights and Responsibilities or other University official designated by the Vice President for Student Affairs and Dean of Students.
-The Code was last reviewed and amended in 2013.
+The Code was last reviewed and amended in 2014.

 2.7 Notice--A notice of the Code of Student Rights and Responsibilities will be sent at the beginning of each semester to the University community by email.